varfish-org/varfish-server/docs_manual/admin_upgrade.rst

 v1.2.2 to v1.2.3
 ----------------

+**Downtime Notice**
+The upgrade will require you to rebuild your in-house database.
+Depending on the number of cases and the performance of your server, this may take a long time.
+Please plan your update accordingly.

 **ClinVar Updates**
 First, make sure that you have upgraded the data to ``20210728b`` following :ref:`admin_upgrade_data_release_20210728`.
 Then, upgrade by just updating your ``varfish-docker-compose`` repository clone and calling ``docker-compose down && docker-compose up -d``.